KoopiBlock/ShopifyStore/README.md

 code good components for the front:
 [] Code Product Page -- Daniel
 [] Code main Page -- Daniel

-[] Code Categories Component for main page with data from shopify and as 1-line menu -- Maor [] Code a search icon to navbar with actual search capability -- Deside Later
+[] Code a search icon to navbar with actual search capability -- Deside Later

 for daniel: